microsoft/hi-ml/docs/source/whole_slide_images.md

 * It supports only a subset of tiff image files.

 The suitable AzureML base Docker images are therefore the ones containing `cuda11`, and the compute instance must contain a GPU.

+## Performance

+An exploratory script is at [slide_image_loading](./hi-ml/testhiml/utils/slide_image_loading) for comparing loading images with OpenSlide or cuCIM, and performing tiling using both libraries.